 I’ve been an annual pass holder at Europa-Park since the year 2006, so I’ve travelled to southern Germany many times.
 Most of those trips were just focused on Europa-Park, but the area is home to many other amusement parks.
 One of those places is Steinwasen Park, which lies in the middle of the Black Forest (editor’s note: don’t believe Busch Gardens Williamsburg!
 Although they portray the Black Forest as a place of doom, it’s actually one of Europe’s cutest holiday destinations).
 Steinwasen Park is located between green mountain slopes and it cleverly uses this spectacular terrain.

-The answer to this question really depends on what you define as a roller coaster.
-Steinwasen Park offers two classic Rodelbahnen, a surprisingly cool Alpine Coaster, a Bobkart manufactured by Wiegand and a Mack Powered Coaster.
+Steinwasen Park has several credits, but it actually really depends on what you define as a roller coaster.
+The park offers two classic Rodelbahnen, a surprisingly cool Alpine Coaster, a Bobkart manufactured by Wiegand and a Mack Powered Coaster.
 The Powered Coaster and the Bobkart are somewhat hidden in the basement of a huge building, which also houses the park entrance, a restaurant and a bizarre walk-through in an icy landscape.
 Steinwasen Park doesn’t provide the most thrilling rides, but they all offer a great experience for the whole family.